emmadevere/CardioHealthPathways/README.md

 # CardioHealthPathways
-PLS Path Diagram for Cardiovascular Health Outcomes Data from the CDC and NY Dept of Health
+PLS Path Diagram for Cardiovascular Health Outcomes.
+Data from the CDC and NY Dept of Health